buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Regeneration.*** Tàhil regenerates 30 Hit Points at the start of its turn

 **Actions*Multiattack.*** Tàhil can use its Frightful Presence or make 3 attacks (2 with claws and one with the tail) or just one with the bite.
-Claw +30, reach 15 feet.
-Tail +19 reach 25 feet.
-Bite +19, reach 20 feet.
+Claw +30, reach 15 meters.
+Tail +19 reach 25 meters.
+Bite +19, reach 20 meters.
 All of Tàhil' \*\*s attacks are considered magical +5.

 *Hit:* Claw, 24 (4d6 +10, 5/40 Bleeding damage) slashing.
 Tail, 28 (4d8 +10) bludgeoning.
 Bite 48 (8d6 +10) slashing.
 If it hits with a margin of 10 with the bite, it severs the creature' \*\*s body in half unless it succeeds on a DC 30 Fortitude Saving Throw.

-***Frightful Presence*** Each creature that can see Tàhil and is within 265 feet must make a DC 45 Will Saving Throw or be Frightened for 1 minute.
+***Frightful Presence*** Each creature that can see Tàhil and is within 265 meters must make a DC 45 Will Saving Throw or be Frightened for 1 minute.
 Each round the creature can make the Saving Throw, if it succeeds it is immune to Tàhil' \*\*s Frightful Presence for the next 24 hours.

 **Additional Actions**

 Tàhil can take 3 additional actions, chosen from those below and one per round only at the end of another creature' \*\*s turn.
 Tàhil can change the color of its head to access the powers of other types of dragons.
 The actions depend on the chosen head.

-**Claw Attack.**: +19, reach 20 feet, one target.
+**Claw Attack.**: +19, reach 20 meters, one target.
 If it hits 32 (4d10 + 10, 3 Bleeding damage) slashing damage plus 14 (4d6) acid damage (Black head) or Electricity damage (Blue head) or Poison damage (Green head) or Fire damage (Red head) or Cold damage (White head) or Fire damage (Yellow head) or Sound damage (Purple head)

-**Black Head.**: Costs 2 Additional Actions, Tàhil breathes Acid in a 135-foot cone.
+**Black Head.**: Costs 2 Additional Actions, Tàhil breathes Acid in a 135-meter cone.
 Reflex Saving Throw DC 40 or take 68 (15d8) acid damage or half on a successful save.

-**Blue Head.**: Costs 2 Additional Actions, Tàhil breathes Electricity in a 135-foot cone.
+**Blue Head.**: Costs 2 Additional Actions, Tàhil breathes Electricity in a 135-meter cone.
 Reflex Saving Throw DC 40 or take 88 (16d10) electricity damage or half on a successful save.

-**Green Head.**: Costs 2 Additional Actions, Tàhil breathes Poison in a 100-foot cone.
+**Green Head.**: Costs 2 Additional Actions, Tàhil breathes Poison in a 100-meter cone.
 Reflex Saving Throw DC 40 or take 77 (22d6) poison damage or half on a successful save.

-**Red Head.**: Costs 2 Additional Actions, Tàhil breathes Fire in a 100-foot cone.
+**Red Head.**: Costs 2 Additional Actions, Tàhil breathes Fire in a 100-meter cone.
 Reflex Saving Throw DC 40 or take 91 (26d6) fire damage or half on a successful save.

-**White Head.**: Costs 2 Additional Actions, Tàhil breathes Ice in a 100-foot cone.
+**White Head.**: Costs 2 Additional Actions, Tàhil breathes Ice in a 100-meter cone.
 Reflex Saving Throw DC 40 or take 72 (16d8) cold damage or half on a successful save.

-**Purple Head.**: Costs 2 Additional Actions, Tàhil breathes Sound in a 100-foot cone.
+**Purple Head.**: Costs 2 Additional Actions, Tàhil breathes Sound in a 100-meter cone.
 Reflex Saving Throw DC 40 or take 90 (18d8) sound damage or half on a successful save.

-**Yellow Head.**: Costs 2 Additional Actions, Tàhil breathes hot sand in a 200-foot cone.
+**Yellow Head.**: Costs 2 Additional Actions, Tàhil breathes hot sand in a 200-meter cone.
 Reflex Saving Throw DC 40 or take 72 (16d8) fire damage or half on a successful save.

 | **Ecology** |
 | --- |